microsoft/vscode-go/README.md

 - go-symbols: `go get -u -v github.com/newhook/go-symbols`
 - guru: `go get -u -v golang.org/x/tools/cmd/guru`
 - gotests: `go get -u -v github.com/cweill/gotests/...`

-If you wish to have the extension use a separate GOPATH for its tools, provide the desired location in the setting `go.toolsGopath`.
-`gometalinter` and `dlv` are two tools that are exceptions, and will need to be installed in your GOPATH.

 To install the tools manually in the current GOPATH, just paste and run:
 ```bash